 They are an easy way to add probiotics to your diet.
 Unlike prebiotics, which help pre-existing bacteria and microorganisms within you, probiotic foods actually contain live microorganisms that are able to be added to the gut.

 Poor sleep can affect your gut, and bad gut health can affect your sleep.
 Studies show that a normal gut flora aids in a natural sleeping pattern (being tired at night and feeling awake during the day).
 For a good night’s sleep it is essential to take care of your gut, and if you want to boost your gut health then a solid night’s sleep will help.
 How great is that?!

 Exercise has the power to alter the gut bacteria composition for the better.
 Exercise appears to generate butyrate which is known for reducing inflammation.
 Recent studies have found that those who have higher levels of fitness tend to be more likely to have a more diverse microbiome than the more ‘stationary variety’ of humans.

 Atopis – Skin Care That Balances Your Skin From Inside-Out

 Enhancing your gut doesn’t just work from the inside out.
 Since your skin is your biggest organ, it’s important to restore your skin’s natural function with natural skincare products and a routine designed to work in synergy with one another, offering layers of protection and benefits.

 The Atopis range is scientifically designed to enhance and strengthen the body’s immune responses, reverse skin damage and promote skin cell repair on a surface and cellular level.
-Atopis manages and calms the skins’ reaction to environmental triggers, stress and hormones, rebalances and restores your skin’s microflora.
+Atopis manages and calms the skins’ reaction to environmental triggers, stress, and hormones rebalance and restore your skin’s microflora.